Hey Hey It's Saturday: 50th anniversary specials

 In August 2021 it was reported that Somers had put out a call on social media for ideas for segments to be filmed for a 50th anniversary special that would air in future, with some segments already having been shot with the participation of key cast members.
 It was later confirmed that the Seven Network would air the special, titled Hey Hey It's 50 Years, after Channel Nine revealed that it rejected Somers' pitch for the celebration.
 The 90-minute special aired on 10 October 2021, which is 50 years and one day after the show debuted.
 It drew in 1.2 million viewers.

 The success of the anniversary special led to Seven commissioning a second special titled Hey Hey It's 100 Years, which aired in Melbourne and Adelaide on 17 April 2022 and elsewhere in Australia on 24 April 2022.
 Seven also commissioned two Red Faces specials—The Best of The Best and Worst of Red Faces and The Very Best of the Best and Worst of Red Faces—which were broadcast in July 2022.

+In August 2026, Somers announced plans to launch a new streaming platform that will air old episodes of the show as well as related programming such as specials and spin-offs in addition to new content.
+The new platform will reportedly replace the existing heyhey.tv site.